- Safety first.

-- When the battle passes, take the most direct route to the Casualty Collection Point.
-Continuing to fly the rd flag.
-Each troops inside must also continue to display a dead rag.
+- When the battle passes, and moving the vehicle will not interfere with the actions on the battlefield, take the most direct route to the Casualty Collection Point.
+Continuing to fly the red flag.
+Injured crew and troops inside must also continue to display a dead rag.

 Killed vehicles may be used to transport dead players to the Company/Troop Aid Station, but may not transport any living individuals, or any usable cargo.
 Killed vehicles may of course be used to transport real-world casualties.